 The Peace Gardens are an award winning public space situated along Pinstone Street, near the Winter Garden and within walking distance of the Millennium Galleries.

-The Peace Gardens form the central part of a spectacular walk, the emerging Gold Route, taking visitors from Sheffield Railway Station through a series of exciting new developments each with their own distinctive lighting, public art and water features.
+The Peace Gardens form the central part of a spectacular walk, taking visitors from Sheffield Railway Station through a series of exciting new developments each with their own distinctive lighting, public art and water features.

 The Peace Gardens area was originally the churchyard of St Paul's church, which was built in the 18th century.
 The church was built to accommodate Sheffield’s increasing population, which had outgrown the capacity of the Parish Church (which is now the Anglican Cathedral).

 A wealthy local goldsmith called Robert Downs paid for St Paul’s church to be built and work started in 1720.
 However, Robert Downs later had a disagreement with the church authorities and for a short time he allowed dissenters to worship in the building.
 This was stopped when the church was finally consecrated or blessed in 1740.

 By 1938 the Church of England had no further use for St Paul’s and it was demolished to make way for a proposed extension to the Town Hall.
 Unfortunately, due to the Second World War, the extension was never built and all that remained of the building were the churchyard walls.

 We created a temporary garden with the remaining walls and named it St Paul’s Gardens.
 However the name soon changed to the Peace Gardens due to the popular desire for a return to peacetime.
 The name became formal in 1985.

 The Goodwin Fountain has 89 individual jets of water and is dedicated to Sir Stuart and Lady Goodwin.
 Sir Stuart was the founder of an important Sheffield steel and tool making firm - Neepsend Ltd- and a man of considerable wealth.